Module 06: Transformer

 3. Requires final LayerNorm: Since the last block’s output isn’t normalized, we add a final LayerNorm before the output projection

-Post-Norm can achieve slightly better final performance with careful hyperparameter tuning, but Pre-Norm is more robust and easier to train.
+Post-Norm achieves marginally better final performance with careful tuning, but Pre-Norm trains more robustly.

 Code Walkthrough